-Requirements for Academic Probation include non-participation in athletics.
+Requirements for Academic Probation include non-participation in athletics and/or other school-related activities.
 Any student who wishes to attend an RAA school-sponsored activity while on Academic Probation is required to write a letter to the Administrative Committee.
 This letter should include the activity the student is attempting to attend and what progress he/she is making toward improving his/her grades.
 This letter should be submitted at least one week prior to the activity.